thr3a/docs-generator-for-chatgpt/mise/index.md

 # Swift <Badge type="warning" text="experimental" />

+`mise` can be used to manage multiple versions of `swift` on the same system.
 Swift is supported for macos and linux.

 ## Usage